i-dream-of-ai/investor-agent-financial-analysis/README.md

 ### External Dependencies (TA-Lib C Library)

-To use the technical analysis tools (`calculate_technical_indicator`), you need the underlying TA-Lib C library installed on your system first.
+To use this agent, especially the `calculate_technical_indicator` tool, you need the underlying TA-Lib C library installed on your system *before* running the agent for the first time.

 Follow the official installation directions for your platform:

 [https://ta-lib.org/install/](https://ta-lib.org/install/)

-After installing the C library, the Python wrapper (`TA-Lib`) will be installed automatically when you run the agent via `uvx` or during development setup.

 ## Installation